abid123456/APIMiner/README.md

 How to compile:
 1. Start by executing `mingw32-make` command on Windows command prompt (cmd) in the project directory
-2. Execute `make` on MSYS2 MINGW64 in the same directory
+2. In the same directory, execute `make` on MSYS2 MINGW64
-3. Execute `make` on MSYS2 MINGW32, then again on MSYS2 MINGW64
+3. Now execute `make` on MSYS2 MINGW32
+4. Repeat steps 1 and 2 once

 The binaries can then be found in `./bin/` folder.